jacksgt/lambda-layer-tool/README.md

 Given a simple YAML file, it will:
 * create a new, clean directory for the lambda layer,
 * run specified pre-installation commands,
-* install python requirements with Pip in a virtual environment,
+* *Python*: install requirements with Pip in a virtual environment,
+* *Node.js*: install dependencies with NPM,
 * strip any binaries and libraries in the lambda directory,
 * apply global and layer-specific exclusion patterns,
 * bundle the remainder up into a ZIP archive.